 - HOLIDAY AND STREET PARKING REMINDER – Please plan ahead of time to clear away storage that may prevent your on-lot parking spaces from use and register and obtain parking window stickers for your resident vehicles from the onsite office.
 Vehicles without visible stickers or guest parking passes may be towed without notice.
 All vehicles parked in any common area parking space must always display either a TOT Sticker, Guest Parking Pass obtained from the Onsite Manager, or temporarily display visited Homeowner/Resident name, address and phone number, or they may be subject to immediate towing at owner’s expense and responsibility.
 Residents are responsible for informing their guests that ALL streets in TOT are designated fire lanes and No Parking Zones.
 Offending vehicles may be subject to citation and immediate towing without further notice.
 For a copy of all parking rules, please contact the onsite office or visit https://www.topotopanga.org/parking/

-- Information from the January Town Hall meeting is typically shared via the newsletter.
+- Information from the January Town Hall meeting can be shared via the newsletter.

 - Owners are provided HOA Board of Trustees Candidacy Forms by US Mail and may declare their candidacy by the date provided.
 For more information on the Board and its duties, see Home Owners Association (HOA).
 Residents may, at any time, volunteer to serve on Committees, many of which are open to non-members.